oojas/PLacement-Portal-Application/README.md

 3. Our application believes in gathering less and giving more principle.
 The only details a student has to add is its college name, academic year and register number.
 4. With this a student will be able to access jobs, internships, external events and eligible courses for every specialization.
 The target of this project is to develop a system that can be used by placement cell of a college.
 5. The purpose is to design a system that provides functionalities to perform the activities related to placement services.

+## Technologies Used
+1. Flutter
+2. Golang
+3. SQl
+4. Firebase

+## Special Feature
+1. Overcoming the use case of applications like superset which only provides jobs, my application gives a 360 help to the engineering students.
+From Job/Internship postings to providing minute details on speicfic youtube channels to be followed.
+2. Since the application is built on a cross platform i.e. flutter, it can not only be used on android devices but also on IOS ones.

+## Future Prospects
+1. When the traffic onto the application will increase, affiliate marketing will be introduced into the application where commision will be earned for courses bought from a specific website.
+2. Technological aspect wise, push notifications along with new features like filters to filter free and paid courses will also be introduced.